We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 BV occurs when there is an imbalance of bacteria in the vagina.
 BV does not always cause symptoms, but if they do occur, a person can seek medical advice from a doctor to receive a diagnosis and start a course of treatment.

 A doctor may prescribe antibiotics to treat BV.
 If antibiotics are not effective, a doctor may recommend another treatment plan.

 Those with BV cannot purchase medication without a prescription.
-However, a person can consider using home remedies to treat BV and potentially reduce the chance of BV from developing.
+However, a person can consider using home remedies to treat BV and potentially reduce the chances of BV developing.